 Soul Injection's lead singer attended the famous School of the Performing Arts in New York City, and is a veteran of musical theater and shows on New York stages and in clubs.
-TK spent some time as an entertainer in Las Vegas, where he performed R&B, including a Motown Revue, in casinos and clubs.
+TK spent some time as an entertainer in Las Vegas, where he performed R&B, including a Motown Revue, in casinos and entertainment venues.

 Locally, TK has performed with many popular local bands in central NY, and has demonstrated a wide range of styles that includes Broadway and Dixieland.
 He was the director of a run of The Wiz at the Stanley Center for the Arts in Utica.

 John Short lives in Herkimer, New York and is a graduate of the Ilion School District.
 After spending a year at St. Lawrence University immersing himself in the Music program, he returned to the valley to earn an AAS degree in General Studies from HCCC, while playing out 3 to 4 nights a week.

 John is a 25 year veteran of the CNY music scene.
 Many know him as a founding member of the band Showtime, and more recently his work with Classified.
 He has shared the stage with everyone from sitting members of Congress (John Hall D-NY) to Michael Glabicki (the lead singer of Rusted Root) and many others in between.

 John credits his passion for music to his Violin instructor TJ McAveny.
 Self taught on Keys, John also plays violin.
 His addition fills out the sound of Soul Injection, and allows for greater arranging vocally and instrumentally.

 A guitarist for more than 35 years, Dan brings expertise on sound engineering along with his years of playing guitar; he blends the two together for an energetoc experience on stage.
 Dan has been a lifelong guitarist, studiying with Carmen Carmnica and working with some of best musicians in the area.